Install Project Quay Using Podman on Oracle Linux

 sudo firewall-cmd --reload

-• Port 5432: Used by the PostgreSQL container
+• Port 5432: default database listener port for the PostgreSQL container

-• Port 6379: Used by the Redis container
+• Port 6379: default port for the client-server communication into the Redis container

 Setup Host File